 - Administer immunizations

 - Complete school and sport physicals

 - Diagnose and treat common illnesses and conditions

 - Prescribe medications

 - Create action plans for conditions

-- Provide mental health services - Provide preventative care and screenings
+- Provide mental health services

+- Provide preventative care and screenings

 With parent/guardian consent, any Omaha Public Schools student and their minor siblings may use the services provided in the SBHC.
 The relationship with a student's medical home is not disrupted if the SBHC is utilized by the student.
 The SBHC accepts Medicaid, Kids Connection, or commercial insurance.
-For uninsured students, the SBHC will provide a low-cost sliding fee schedule based on family income and size, and may assist in obtaining insurance coverage.
+For uninsured turned in to Omaha Public Schools Environmental Services for disposal.